phac-nml/irida/doc/administrator/galaxy/setup.md

 You may want to monitor the Galaxy log file in `paster.log` as the installation is proceeding.
 This may take a while to download, build, and install all tools.

+*Note: please make sure to also follow instructions for manually updating `tbl2asn` for prokka.
+These can be found at [updating tbl2asn][].*

 #### Manual installation of tools

 Alternatively, the necessary tools can be installed manually through the following instructions specific to each pipeline in IRIDA: